 Your evaluation should also abide by the following requirements:

 - Maximum of 1,000 words in length

-- The evaluation should not just be an extension of your CV (such as a chronological explanation of your employment changes) or biographical in style, instead it should be structured to address the points outlined in the content section above
+- The evaluation should not just be an extension of your CV (such as a chronological explanation of your employment changes) or biographical in style, instead it should be structured to answer the points outlined in the content section above

 - Applications that do not mention geography or Chartered Geographer will not be accepted